HarryLeBlanc/Yummy/README.md

 ```
 Code returns a handle (node) for further manipulation, e.g. lfos, envelopes, trancegates.

+#### tremolo

+quickly oscillate volume up & down
+args:
+handle: node controlling the samples/synths; could be a chord node
+amp: the base volume of the sound; defaults to 1.
+depth: how much to move the volume up & down; defaults to 0.5
+rate: the rate of tremolo, in beats; defaults to sixteenth.
+duration: how long the tremolo lasts; defaults to whole.

 #### tuples

   returns an array of times (floats) based on tupling the specified beats.